 Reading about Adobe Flash quite too often these days?
 Are you also pondering over Internet’s speculation – ‘Is Flash Dead?’, ‘Flash is Going to Die’, ‘Is Flash Obsolete Already?’
 Are you worried about not being able to use your eLearning courses developed in Flash?
-Maybe, you’ve heard of HTML5 for converting your Flash courses.
+Maybe, you’ve heard of HTML5.
 What is it?
+Why do you need to convert Flash to HTML5?
 If you are beset by these questions, it’s time to clear the air and know what’s happening with Adobe Flash.

 In 2017, Adobe made an announcement which said, ‘In collaboration with several of our technology partners – including Apple, Facebook, Google, Microsoft and Mozilla, Adobe is planning to end-of-life Flash.
 Specifically, we will stop updating and distributing the Flash Player at the end of 2020 and encourage content creators to migrate any existing Flash content to these new open formats.’

 With this statement, it is clear that Flash will cease to exist by 2020.
 If you are wondering if there is any alternative to Flash, here’s HTML5 to the rescue!

 What is HTML5?